Caquetio

-Caquetío are the Indigenous people of northwestern Venezuela, as well as the islands of Aruba, Curaçao and Bonaire.
+The Caquetío are the Indigenous people of northwestern Venezuela, as well as the islands of Aruba, Curaçao and Bonaire.
 The Caquetío along with their neighbors, the Jirajara and Quiriquire tribes, were largely diminished due to Spanish colonization.
-Although no full-blooded Caquetío remain today, notable Caquetío DNA can still be found in the modern populations of Aruba and northwestern Venezuela.
-The Caquetío language (Caquetío) belongs to the Arawakan family of languages, being closely related to the Jirajara language.
-The Caquetío language is termed a "ghost" language because little to no trace of the language survives.
-Only the name remains, saved in 17th-century texts.
+Although no full-blooded Caquetío remain today, genetic research indicates Indigenous DNA can still be found in the modern populations of Aruba and northwestern Venezuela, which may suggest Caquetío DNA.

-Statue of cacique Manaure (chief of the Caquetíos) at Plaza Manaure in Coro, Venezuela.

 Aruba, Curaçao and Bonaire

 When the Spanish arrived in Aruba around 1500 they found the Caquetío in Aruba, living much as they did in the Stone Age.
 The Caquetío had probably migrated to Aruba, Curaçao and Bonaire in canoes made from hollowed-out logs they used for fishing.
 Such crossings from the Paraguana peninsula in Venezuela, across the 17 miles (27 km) of open sea to Aruba, would be possible in the canoes the Caquetío of Venezuela built.

-According to Dutch government records, the last full-blooded Caquetío native of the island died in Aruba around 1862, although Caquetío ancestry is still prevalent in Arubans to this day.
+According to Dutch government records, the last full-blooded Caquetío of the island, Nicolaas Pyclas, died in Aruba in 1843, although Caquetío ancestry is still prevalent in Arubans to this day.
 Recent Mitochondrial DNA analysis in Aruba has shown the presence of significant Amerindian DNA in the modern Aruban population.
 Traces of the Caquetío language can also be found in the language of the ABC islands, known as Papiamento.